- Continuing Education

 Accounting and finance

 Ready to take the next step?
-Call an advisor at 866.484.1815 and explore the solution that is right for you, or request more information.
+Call a representative at 866.484.1815 and explore the solution that is right for you, or request more information.

 Taking individual courses or earning a certificate is a great way to help you stand out to employers.
 By providing a deeper understanding of accounting, business and finance, our certificates and individual courses can provide the additional hours needed to sit for the CPA exam, boost confidence, offer a sense of preparedness and help you gain an edge in a competitive market.

 For those who want to prepare for Certified Public Accountant (CPA) licensure, individual courses, certificates and test-prep options can provide support and preparation as you work toward this goal.
 According to the American Institute of Certified Public Accountants (AICPA), licensed CPAs earn an average of 10—15% more than their noncertified peers.

 Why University of Phoenix?

 University of Phoenix was built around educating working learners.
 Flexibility and convenience are built into comprehensive programs.
 Here are a few reasons we’ve become a school of choice:

 - Courses can usually be completed in five to six weeks.